 The emphasis of this course is on understanding, application, and prediction rather than memorization.
 This means that students must foster their problem solving skills and their ability to make claims based on evidence.
 It is not enough to know what happens in chemistry, students must also be able to explain why it happens.

 Prerequisites:

-Satisfactory performance on the Loyola math proficiency test or Math 117 (or equivalent) with a grade of C- or better.
+Completion of CHEM 101 and Math 118 (or equivalent) with a grade of C- or better.
 A year of high school chemistry is recommended.

 Required Resources